muellerberndt/scrooge-mcetherface/README.md

 $ cp config.ini.example config.ini
 ```

-Don't forget to set up your RPC URL and wallet address in `config.ini`.
+St up your RPC URL and Ethereum address in `config.ini`.
+Note that you'll need to run a node to send transactions, it won't work over INFURA.
+You can also try it with [Ganache](https://truffleframework.com/ganache).

 Python 3.5 or higher is required.

 ## Usage